(2/3) The eugenics of a Mars Colony.

 The current world population of 7.2 billion is projected to increase by 1 billion over the next 12 years and reach 9.6 billion by 2050, according to a United Nations report launched today, which points out that growth will be mainly in developing countries, with more than half in Africa.

 Musk omitted mention of Africa, and the years between now and this projected peak near 2050 because these years are the most dangerous.
 Before we have to deal with underpopulation, we will have to ask if the planet can support 10 billion people.
 I do not believe overpopulation itself is a problem – the problem has always been over-consumption.
 Birthrates are greater, as he says, for countries low in social development.
 But no country has ever advanced itself without a growth in externalities.
 For example in Brazil, the first among the emerging economies, deforestation of the Amazon burdens indigenous people with the costs of development, and overuse of water resources by industry and agriculture have created a dangerous situation for city-dwellers.
 Brazil’s birthrate has plummeted as it developed, and the education of women improved.
-But this was attended by a increase in externalities, which may actually be a form of dissipation, required by the second law of thermodynamics, that richer communities and countries are privileged to be able to shove off onto poorer ones .
+But this was attended by a increase in externalities.
+These externalities may actually be a form of dissipation, required by the second law of thermodynamics, that richer communities and countries are privileged to be able to shove off onto poorer ones .

 Eventually this process must end or transition to another regime – and not because the planet has an absolute carrying capacity.
 That is, not due to the population alone, but the product of population and per capita energy and resource consumption.
 The latter grows at a rate larger than the decay of the former as a country develops, so that what is gained by a drop in fertility is more than lost through modernization.
 The most developed countries are therefore the greatest burden, and their externalities eventually consume the whole globe.
 The people at the lowest tiers of the pyramid, assuming this notion of dissipation is correct, do not have a “heat sink.”
 At the bottom there isn’t anything unload costs on except the planet itself.
 Ruin, mainly through climate change follows.